Annual Financial Checkup

 Question #1 - Do you have an adequate Cash Emergency Fund?

-Money you have quick access to, such as cash, a checkbook cushion, and/or in a savings account, that you can easily access should you need the money immediately.
+This is money you have quick access to, should you need the money immediately.

 -